aogorek/openhabtelegrambot/README.md

 https://regulargeek.blogspot.com/2018/06/control-openhab-using-telegram-messenger.html

 # Modifications in this fork
+ - added a DASH command to show a dashboard-like output of predefined items and their current states
  - changed message formatting for better readability
  - improved a bit upon security
  - the bot can now be limited to only talk to defined chat IDs